Ethics & Compliance

 We treat each concern seriously and with equal respect, care and consideration for all involved.
 We strictly prohibit retaliation against any individual who reports a concern in good faith or participates in the company’s investigation.

 Compliance with Industry Codes

 Edwards’ collaboration with physicians is essential for the continued innovation of our technologies and therapies.
-We align our internal ethics standards with country-specific industry codes of conduct and require adherence by all of our representatives.
+We align our internal standards for ethics with country-specific industry codes of conduct and require adherence by all our representatives.
 These organizations include:

 - AdvaMed (U.S. and China)

 - Abimed (Brazil)